 Mat work is important for helping dogs become comfortable in strange places.
 When your dog likes being on the mat it brings a sense of comfort and stability to the dog.
 You can use a mat in any location you bring your dog to, to help him relax, a security blanket of sorts.
 You won’t always have to use it necessarily, but if it works for you particular dog and situation, you can.

 A mat can also help dogs who are worried about doing certain activities.
 If a dog has had a negative experience doing a particular behaviour, for example doing normal down/stays, a mat can help “re-frame” the behaviour so the dog sees it as different.
 This allows the dog to work on the behaviour of down/stay without feeling like it is the same behaviour he had a bad experience with (mostly meaning the dog was harshly corrected for moving and is now afraid to do a down).

 I have started working with my Kuvasz, Ira, on a mat.
 We are doing relaxing work on the mat which includes massage for Ira.
 The intent is to have a training session following this in order to start out with the best mindset possible – for both Ira and myself.
 Ira tends to alert regularly during training sessions to almost any noise and certainly anything that moves.
 This lack of focus (on me and our training session) can make it difficult to get and hold his attention during the session even if we have done acclimation to the training area before hand.

 We are using the information on mats I found in the book “Control Unleashed” by Leslie McDevitt .

-Hopefully this information will give you something to think about with regards to the usefulness of training with a mat and help to improve the connection you have with your dog.
+Hopefully this information will give you something to think about with regards to the usefulness of training with a mat and help to improve the connection you have with your dog by training with one.